Centre for Clinical Research in Emergency Medicine

 Our research is achieved by working within a national and international collaborative network including (but not limited to) researchers working in the fields of toxicology, immunology, allergy, respiratory medicine, intensive care, geriatrics, cardiology, microbiology, clinical pharmacology, pharmaceutical sciences and statistics.
 We are the leading clinical trials centre for Emergency Medicine in Australasia, with the only wet lab within an Emergency Department.
 As such, our core research themes are:

 - Determining the cellular mechanisms that amplify anaphylactic, septic and haemorrhagic shock

 - Improving outcomes from severe sepsis and respiratory emergencies (specifically septic shock, pneumonia, anaphylaxis, pneumothorax and thromboembolic disease) through a series of multicentre clinical trials informed by our ongoing mechanistic research

 - Admission avoidance for elderly patients and others with complex needs

 - Evaluating the effectiveness of systems of care.

 Over the last 5 years, research by CCREM has resulted in major changes and/or justifications for clinical approaches to chest pain, critical illness, anaphylaxis, snake envenoming and redback spider bite.
 Ongoing studies are expected to have similar impacts in the management of sepsis, respiratory emergencies and acute presentations in the elderly.
-Our studies also address economics and avoiding unnecessary (or even harmful) use of drugs and interventions.
+Our studies focus on patient oriented outcomes, and also address economics and avoiding unnecessary (or even harmful) use of drugs and interventions.